vadym-lev/gt_chat/README.md

 ### 1. POST /process-text
 This endpoint receives a JSON payload containing text data to be processed asynchronously.
 The payload should include the `text` field and the `type` field indicating the nature of the text.
+For additional data backup, data is saved in the database before sending to the queue.
+This allows you to track tasks that have not been processed

 #### Request Body:
 - **type** (String): Must be one of "chat_item", "summary", or "article".